NordVPN vs ExpressVPN comparison in 2025

 Server locations

-NordVPN is superior to ExpressVPN in terms of server fleet size and country coverage.
-To be exact, NordVPN has 7400+ servers across 118 countries, while ExpressVPN has servers in 105 countries but no longer shares the exact server number (some sources claim it has over 3000 servers).
+NordVPN is superior to ExpressVPN regarding the server fleet size and country coverage.
+To be exact, NordVPN has 7700+ servers across 125 countries, while ExpressVPN has servers in 105 countries but no longer shares the exact server number.

 Servers | Countries (total) | Virtual locations | Specialty servers | |